This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Putting antiperspirant on the feet’s bottom is the second choice because it is used in getting rid of perspiration and accumulated moisture in the shoes.

 - The best solution for smelly feet is prevention.
 Every day you must wash your feet thoroughly to the bottoms and between the toes.

 - Using sheets is an easy way to rid the shoes of bad smell.
 Placing it in the shoe when not in use, deodorizes the inside of it.

 - Consult a podiatrist for examination if it is still smelly because of excessive foot perspiration.

 - You can also use inserts that contain activated charcoal such as Odor Eaters because it is proven to absorb odor.

 Learning how to remove insoles from dress shoes is an essential work involving properly replacing or getting rid of the insole.
-The primary purpose is simple; it is to eliminate the odor or making room for your feet.
-But that does not stop there because even if you remove the insole, there may be smell left in the shoe.
+The primary purpose is simple; it is to eliminate the odor or make room for your feet.
+But that does not stop there because even if you remove the insole, there may be a smell left in the shoe.
 You may try to put improvised deodorizer in the shoe, by cleaning it, similar to the process involved in ballet flats and keeping your feet dry at all times but prevention still is better than cure.
 Finally, personal cleanliness is an indicator of who you are as a person; it reflects your behavior as a whole.